-$$\label{eq:adjusted} \textit{Adjusted capital adequacy ratio} = \frac{\textit{total eligible capital}}{\textit{Pillar I + Pillar II capital requirements}}$$
+$\label{eq:adjusted} Adjusted\ capital\ adequacy\ ratio = \frac{total\ eligible\ capital}{Pillar\ I\ +\ Pillar\ II\ capital\ requirements}$

 Furthermore, the Company applies stress tests scenarios in its ICARAP in order to assess the Company's potential risks arising from such scenarios.
-In particular, the updated ICARAP includes stress test scenarios that relate to the Company's Cyber security attack, Failure of the major counterparty, Base scenario, Regulatory/ Compliance stress test scenario and IT platform default scenario and IT platform default scenario., based on the Company's expectations for the next year.
+In particular, the updated ICARAP includes stress test scenarios that relate to the Company's Cyber security attack, Failure of the major counterparty, Base scenario, Regulatory/ Compliance stress test scenario and IT platform default scenario, based on the Company's expectations for the next year.

-Furthermore, the Company in its updated ICARAP report assessed with a new stress scenario for assessing its potential impact arising from the occurrence of uncontrollable events. (e.g pandemics, sanctions, etc).
+Furthermore, the Company in its updated ICARAP report assessed with a new stress scenario for assessing its potential impact arising from the occurrence of uncontrollable events. (e.g pandemics, sanctions, ESG rules, SDG rules, etc).